lvandrews/PyStockAI/README.md

    * Multiple plots per screen
    * Date of analysis, raw data used on screen
    * Useful calculated values on screen
+   * Change name of script to something more useful

 ## Important notes
  * For those running a computer without CUDA architecture (requires CPU instead of GPU for ML processing), will need to compile tensorfow from source on your particular system